One-year-old in Carencro dies from gunshot wound

 CARENCRO, La.
-(KLFY) — A one-year-old child in Carencro dies from a gunshot wound, according to Carencro Police Department.
+(KLFY) — A one-year-old child in Carencro died from a gunshot wound, according to Carencro Police Department.

 On Saturday Oct.
 28, shortly after 7 p.m., the officers said the responded to a shooting at 237 Prejean Rd.
 Upon arrival, officials said a one-year-old child was found with a gunshot wound.
 The child was taken to a local hospital and later died.

-Authorities said they learned through an investigation the child’s father was handling a gun and a single bullet was fired, hitting the child.
+Authorities said they learned the child’s father was handling a gun and a single bullet was fired, hitting the child.

 The identity of the child’s father has not been released at this time.
 Updates will be provided as more information is released.